-Outreach to Hard-to-Reach Populations
+Outreach to Underserved and Hard-to-Reach Populations

 In addition to a general awareness-raising campaign, targeted outreach should focus on populations facing additional barriers that increase the challenges associated with family caregiving.
-These include kin and grandparent caregivers raising children impacted by trauma, family caregivers impacted by mental illness and/or substance use disorders, caregivers with disabilities, and caregiving youth.
+These include kin and grandparent caregivers raising children impacted by trauma, family caregivers impacted by mental illness and/or substance use disorders, family caregivers in communities of color, LGBTQIA+ caregivers, caregivers with disabilities and caregiving youth.
 Targeted outreach should include federal outreach to states and grantees about available programs and initiatives to support caregivers along with outreach by states, communities, and professional associations, customized messages to the needs and preferences of the populations reached by each.
-States can also support the capacity of communitybased organizations to conduct outreach and to help family caregivers to navigate the service delivery system.
+States can also support the capacity of community-based organizations to conduct outreach and to help family caregivers to navigate the service delivery system.